davidramos13/podcast-app-2/README.md

 # Podcast App - Frontend Challenge

-This repo covers all requirements set for the challenge.
-It features:
+This repo features a podcast web application, with a custom made audio player.
+It was a challenge for an interview which is now being updated to showcase some more recent technologies.
+The first version had a requirement on Redux and MUI 5 for controls.
+The idea for v2 is to use @tanstack/query, zustand, shadcn/ui and to do some other small adjustments.

 - React with Typescript
-- ~~Redux Toolkit / RTK Query~~ -> replaced with @tanstack/query on v2, check v1 for Redux version
+- ~~Redux Toolkit / RTK Query~~ -> replaced with @tanstack/query and zustand on v2, check v1 for Redux version
 - Vite for bundling
 - MUI 5 & twin.macro (CSS-in-JS & Tailwind)
 - Unit testing (Vitest)